The dates listed above have now been confirmed as of September 2021.

 This GlobalHAB workshop, co-funded by EuroMarine, will evaluate how the field has progressed in the decade since the Galway meeting.
 Notably the scietists will look at the evolution of several different types of HAB models.
 The ones that have the most predictive power for short-term HAB forecasts are often site-and organism-specific.
 These models do not always give general biological insight and are the hardest to scale up to be used for producing scenarios for novel combinations of environmental conditions (e.g., under future climate or other anthropogenic change).
 However, modelling efforts focused on short-term predictive power can be complemented with analysis of positive ecological feedbacks or trait-based approaches that model phytoplankton community strategies instead of species.
 These approaches have the potential to generalize across many HAB species or populations.
 In any effort at generalization and upscaling, international coordination is fundamental for advancement.

-- Link models, observations and stakeholder needs
+- Regional problem-solving: linking models, observations, and stakeholder needs

 There are four main targeted outcomes from the workshop: